 We promise, you’ll quickly feel normal again – it may take a few days or a week or so.
 And for the first day or two you won’t believe us.
 “We’re crazy you might think – I’m never going to get used to these braces.”
 But you will – the new normal for a while.
 But you’re going to love to see your teeth start to move and you’ll be looking forward to showing off your great smile without the braces.
 We’re totally looking forward to that day too.

 With your braces on we’ll put in the wire to start guiding your teeth.
-We start with a very gentle wire thanks to the braces we use with the door built into them.
-Your teeth won’t start to feel the pressure until later in the day or in the evening.
+We start with a very gentle wire thanks to the braces we use.
 Your teeth feel the change in pressure so at the beginning that’s what you’ll be feeling.
 Your teeth will get used to that gentle pressure and no longer feel it, but your teeth will keep moving.